satyamroy001/EnvisEdge/docs/source/tutorials/Tutorial-Part-8-customization.rst

 Adjusting DLRM model params
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Any parameter needed to instantiate the pytorch module can be supplied
+Any parameter needed to instantiate the PyTorch module can be supplied
 by simply creating a key-value pair in the config file.

 For example DLRM requires ``arch_feature_emb_size``, ``arch_mlp_bot``,